BarbyKelly/quizproject/README.md

 - Developer learned from this bug how it's important to look at lines before and after the error, not just the line marked with an error.

-### js version error
+#### js version error

-- Developer used [jshint.com](https://jshint.com/) to validate js files.
+- After fixing html error, Developer used [jshint.com](https://jshint.com/) to validate js files.
 And lots of errors where shown as: "...available in ES6(use     'esversion:6'):

   ![js validation before](assets/images/readmeimg/jshint_test_before.png)